 In the following example, multiple IEEE packages are declared in a 256x8 RAM design.
-Both std_logic_signed and std_logic_unsigned packages are included.
-In the RAM definition, the signal address_in is converted from type std_logic_vector to type integer using the CONV_INTEGER function, but which CONV_INTEGER function will be called?
+Both std\logic\signed and std\logic\unsigned packages are included.
+In the RAM definition, the signal address\in is converted from type std\logic\vector to type integer using the CONV\INTEGER function, but which CONV\INTEGER function will be called?
 SNS determines the function to use.
-The RAM definition clearly declares the std_logic_unsigned package as the source for the CONV_INTEGER function.
+The RAM definition clearly declares the std\logic\unsigned package as the source for the CONV\INTEGER function.

 '''

 library IEEE;

 use IEEE.std logic 1164.all;

 use IEEE.std logic unsigned.all;

 use IEEE.std logic arith.all;

 use IEEE.std logic signed.all;

 use IEEE.numeric std.all;

 entity FUNCTIONS is

 port (address : in std logic vector(7 downto 0);

-data in : in std logic vector (7 downto 0);
+data in : in std logic vector(7 downto 0);

 data out : out std logic vector(7 downto 0);

 we : in std logic;

 clk : in std logic );

 end FUNCTIONS;

 architecture RTL of FUNCTIONS is

 type mem type is array (255 downto 0) of

 std logic vector (7 downto 0);

 signal mem: mem type;

-signal address in: std logic vector (7 downto 0);
+signal address in: std logic vector(7 downto 0);

+begin

 data out <= mem(IEEE.std logic unsigned.CONV INTEGER(address in));

 process (clk)

 begin

-if rising edge(clk) then

-if (we = '1') then

-mem(IEEE.std logic unsigned.CONV INTEGER(address in))

-<= data in;

-end if;

-address in <= address;

-end if;

-end process;

-end RTL;

 '''

-In this example, comparator functions from the IEEE std_logic_signed and std_logic_unsigned library packages are used.
+In this example, comparator functions from the IEEE std\logic\signed and std\logic\unsigned library packages are used.
 Depending upon the comparator called, a signed or an unsigned comparison results.
 In the assigned outputs below, the op1 and op2 functions show the valid SNS syntax for operator implementation.

 '''

 library IEEE;

 use IEEE.std logic 1164.std logic vector;

-use IEEE.std logic signed.">";
+use IEEE.std logic siqned.">";

 use IEEE.std logic unsigned.">";

 entity OPERATORS is

 port (in1 :std logic vector(1 to 4);

 in2 :std logic vector(1 to 4);

 in3 :std logic vector(1 to 4);

 in4 :std logic vector(1 to 4);

 op1,op2 :out boolean );

 end OPERATORS;

 architecture RTL of OPERATORS is

 begin

-process(in1,in2,in3,in4)
+process(in1, in2, in3, in4)

 begin

--- Example of specifying SNS
+--Example of specifying SNS

-op1 <= IEEE.std logic signed.">"(in1,in2);
+op1 <= IEEE.std logic signed.">"(in1, in2);

--- Example of specifying SNS
+--Example of specifying SNS

 op2 <= IEEE.std logic unsigned.">"(in3,in4);

 end process;

 end RTL;

 '''